CentroEPiaggio/NaturalIntelligence/NI_simulations/README.md

 ### Installing

 To install the packages in this repo just clone it into your catkin_ws, make sure to clone also the external dependencies and then `catkin_make`.

+### Running

+To run a simulation, launch the .launch file related to the selected environment, more details will be given inside each folder.